boazbk/tcs/lec_04_code_and_data.md

 A NAND-CIRC program can be thought of as simply a sequence of symbols, each of which can be encoded with zeros and ones using (for example) the ASCII standard.
-Thus we can represent every NAND-CIRC program (and hence also every Boolean circuit) as a binary string.
+Therefore we can represent every NAND-CIRC program (and hence also every Boolean circuit) as a binary string.
 This statement seems obvious but it is actually quite profound.
-It means that we can treat circuits or NAND-CIRC programs both as instructions to carrying computation and also as _data_ that could potentially be input to other computations.
+It means that we can treat circuits or NAND-CIRC programs both as instructions to carrying computation and also as _data_ that could potentially be used as  _inputs_ to other computations.